PitHerm/Arduino_Ide/OctoPrintAPIExt/README.md

   long int timeLeftInSeconds

-You have to install DisplayLayerProgress Plugin to Octoprint.
+You need to install DisplayLayerProgress Plugin to Octoprint.
 call: <your_api_name>.getdlp()